 - Winner of The University of Manchester Making a Difference Awards 2017 for outstanding public engagement initiative (Out of over 130 applications).

-- Over 100,000 people have viewed the project documentary, trailer, or Pot Gan performance video online since it was released in September 2016
+- Over 126,000 people have viewed the project documentary, trailer, or Pot Gan performance video online since it was released in September 2016.

-- Three live Pot Gan performances in Dhaka were attended by over 600 people in Dhaka in April 2016, including: informal dwellers; policy makers; practitioners; academics; and the general public
+- Three live Pot Gan performances in Dhaka were viewed online and in-person by over 7,000 people, including: informal dwellers, policy makers, practitioners, academics, students, and key publics.

-- In a survey of the varied audiences who saw the live Pot Gan performance, 100% who responded agreed that performances like the Pot Gan are a useful way to build awareness on climate change.
-Despite 89% of respondents having expertise in climate change and/or development, 83% said they had learned something new about climate change as a result of viewing the Pot Gan
+- In a survey of the varied audiences who saw the live Pot Gan performance in-person, 100% who responded agreed that performances like the Pot Gan are a useful way to build awareness on climate change.
+Despite 89% of respondents having expertise in climate change and/or development, 83% said they had learned something new about climate change as a result of viewing the Pot Gan.

 - Accompanied by high-profile events, such as a public event on ‘The Lived Experience of Climate Change’ at Rich Mix London, attended by over 200 people (2 February 2017) and the premiere of the project documentary as part of Manchester Museum’s Climate Control exhibition (24 August 2016), attended by a capacity audience of 100 people.